tikk3r/flocs/docs/faq.md

 ## Pipelines crash with "Too many open files".
 Raise the open file limit.
 Certain steps like wide-band flagging with AOFlagger may need many files open simultaneously, which can lead to this error.
 In a Bash shell this limit can be checked by running `ulimit -n`.
 If this is set to a low value such as 1024, it is recommended to increase this.
 Usually `ulimit -n 4096` can be set without requiring special privileges.
 On CSH shells use `limit` to see current limits and `limit descriptors 4096` or `limit openfiles 4096` to increase it.

+## Python imports fail
+Python packages in your home directory can interfere with the container's Python installation.
+If Python import fail (especially packages like NumPy or SciPy), pay close attention to the paths in the error messages.
+If you see paths that point to your home folder or your own Python installation, then that is a likely cause of issues.
+If you do need packages to be installed in your home directory, try using the container with the `--no-home` option which will not mount your home directory in the container.
+Note that this means nothing in your home directory will be accessible from inside the container.